altwalker/altwalker/docs/source/installation.rst

 .. sidebar:: For Docker Users

-    If you want to use AltWalker with Docker you can skip this section.
+    If you plan to use AltWalker with Docker, you can skip this section and proceed to the :doc:`how-tos/run-tests-with-docker` section for more information."

-    Read more in the: :doc:`how-tos/run-tests-with-docker` section.

 Prerequisites